 - 3/4 cup sliced fresh mushrooms

 - 4 fresh asparagus spears, trimmed and cut into 1-inch pieces

-- Place onion on a cutting board; cut a thin slice from top.
-Place onion, root end down, make 1/4-in. cuts to within 1 in. of bottom.
-Repeat cuts in opposite direction, forming a grid pattern.
+- Cut onion into 1/4-in. slices to within 1 in. of bottom.
+Repeat cuts in opposite direction.
 Place in an ungreased 2-cup baking dish.
 Top with 1 teaspoon butter.

 - Bake, uncovered, at 350° for 60-70 minutes or until tender (cover with foil if top browns too quickly).
 Sprinkle with cheese.
 Bake 3-4 minutes longer or until cheese is melted.

 - Meanwhile, in a small skillet, saute mushrooms in remaining butter until tender; keep warm.
 Place asparagus in a steamer basket; place in a saucepan over 1 in. of water.
 Bring to a boil; cover and steam for 3-4 minutes or until crisp-tender.
 Place onion on a serving plate; spoon mushrooms and asparagus around onion.
 Yield: 1 serving.